Housing

 renter- forever?

-by bham_renter, 8 months ago
+by bham_renter, almost 2 years ago

 I have rented in Bellingham on and off since 2008.
 I am employed full time and have a master's degree and I live paycheck to paycheck.
 This feels like my community but it is hard to imagine ever buying a home here because I pour my money into rent.
 Rent keeps sky rocketing.
 It seems I have to choose between having multiple roommates or living alone in student housing managed by property management companies looking to scam people.
 Compared to others, I am in a privileged position, so what does that say about the situation?
 It's hard to imagine a...
 Continue reading